-As I heard about the disgusting and outrageous tragedy this morning, at Pulse nightclub in Orlando, my heart sank, and I began to weep – 50 dead and 53 injured.
+Hearing about the disgusting and outrageous tragedy this morning at Pulse nightclub in Orlando, my heart sank, and I began to weep – 50 dead and 53 injured.
 This mass shooting is the deadliest in United States history.
-The shooter has been identified as Omar Mir Seddique Mateen and officials have identified it as a terrorist attack.
-As I am sitting here with my family, listening and watching the reports come in, I am asking: How should Christians respond to this tragedy?
+The shooter has been identified as Omar Mir Seddique Mateen, and officials have identified it as a terrorist attack.
+Sitting here with my family, listening and watching the reports, I ask: How should Christians respond to this tragedy?

 First, we should acknowledge our hurt, perplexity, and confusion to God.
-I wish I better understood why a good and all-powerful God allow things like this to happen.
-I am troubled, and I cannot find words to describe my heartache.
+I wish I better understood why a good and all-powerful God allows things like this to happen.
+I am troubled and cannot find words to describe my heartache.
 Like David, in Psalm 77:7-9, we can ask character questions of God:

 Has the Lord rejected us forever?